 We view the advising relationship as an on-going conversation that goes beyond course selection and attempts to assist you as you explore a liberal arts curriculum, college life and what it means to be a servant leader in the church and world.

 Students entering Concordia are assigned to either a first-year coordinator or, if you are a transfer student, to an academic advisor based on your program.

 The Advising Process at Concordia

-After students are admitted and confirmed as incoming students, they are assigned to either a freshman advisor or, if they are a transfer student, an academic advisor.
+After students are admitted and confirmed as incoming students, they are assigned to either a freshman coordinator or, if they are a transfer student, an academic advisor.
 Transfer students will be assigned a faculty advisor within the department of their indicated major.
-Freshman students will begin with their assigned freshman advisor and then select a faculty advisor in their program area before the end of their first year.
+Freshman students will begin with their assigned freshman coordinator and then select a faculty advisor in their program area before the end of their first year.

 - The advisor will develop a schedule of courses dependent upon the students intended major and possible transfer courses.

 - The advisor will contact the student concerning the schedule and register the student for the upcoming semester.